 What did Jesus do after His Resurrection?
 From Resurrection Sunday until the day He ascends into heaven, that is, forty days, the Lord will show Himself to His disciples on several occasions.
-Remaining with his glorified body amid this world, he will cease, however, to obey entirely the rules of the present age.
-It seems that after death for all people the forty-day fast has a decisive significance, a belief that we find not only among Christians but also among pagan peoples.
+Remaining with his glorified body amid this world, he will entirely cease obeying the present age’s rules.
+It seems that after death for all people, the forty-day fast has a decisive significance, a belief that we find among Christians and pagan peoples.

-After the Resurrection from the dead, which is the greatest miracle and the foundation of Christianity, Jesus performed a series of miracles that are recounted in Scripture.
+After the Resurrection from the dead, the greatest miracle, and the foundation of Christianity, Jesus performed a series of miracles that are recounted in Scripture.
 The first miracles were related to Jesus’ appearance to the disciples.
-The Bible reports that the Saviour had a transfigured body, appearing and disappearing from among his disciples who were standing with locked doors.
+The Bible reports that the Saviour had a transfigured body, appearing and disappearing from among his disciples, standing with locked doors.

-The Gospels show that Jesus’ life was marked by miracles.
+The Gospels show that miracles marked Jesus’ life.
 The turning of water into wine, the healing of the sick, and even the resurrection of some people are miracles that the evangelists report.
 But the Bible also records miracles of the Saviour performed after his resurrection, up to his ascension.

 Who was the first person Jesus appeared to after His resurrection?

-The Resurrection of the Lord is the greatest event humanity has ever known.
-The whole life of the Church is centred on the raising of Jesus Christ from the dead on the third day according to the Scriptures.
+The Resurrection of the Lord is the most significant event humanity has ever known.
+The whole life of the Church is centered on the raising of Jesus Christ from the dead on the third day, according to the Scriptures.
 The Gospel account of the Resurrection is meant to place our faith in the space of history and the people who witnessed it.

 The first person to whom Jesus appeared after the resurrection was Mary Magdalene.
 She is also the first to offer a possible interpretation of the empty tomb by saying: They took the Lord from the tomb, and we do not know where they laid him.
-The fact that the tomb was found empty “on the first day of the week”, after the Lord’s Crucifixion and Resurrection, is universally recognized as a historical fact.
-The Jewish representatives also took into account the existence of the Lord’s empty tomb.
+The fact that the tomb was found empty “on the first day of the week” after the Lord’s Crucifixion and Resurrection is universally recognized as a historical fact.
+The Jewish representatives also considered the existence of the Lord’s empty tomb.

-The Gospels tell us that the Saviour Jesus Christ appeared after his resurrection from the dead four times to all the Apostles or a large group of them.
-The first appearance took place on the evening of the day after the Resurrection when the Apostles were sitting in fear of the Jews.
+The Gospels tell us that the Saviour Jesus Christ appeared four times after his resurrection from the dead to all the Apostles or a large group.
+The first appearance occurred on the evening of the day after the Resurrection when the Apostles were sitting in fear of the Jews.

 Biography of Jesus